WynncraftOptimizer/WynncraftOptimizer/README.md

 i am using the sequential version of the code, but at the bottom of the main file is also my tries to implement a parallel version, which worked for an earlier version, but was slower.

+I recommend using the sliders, because i am not 100% sure the typing in the number fields work.